s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Functions

-The basic building blocks of a Haskell program are functions:
+As already mentioned above, the basic building blocks of a Haskell program are functions.
+They are defined as follows:

 ~~~~{.haskell
     }